Healthy Eating Hacks Move: The Fitness, Exercise & Movement Blog

 David Goggins Workout Routine — Complete Navy SEAL Fitness Plan

-While your diet plays a huge role in losing weight and your overall health, you will need to maintain at least a moderately active lifestyle in order to burn fat and keep it off.
+While your dietary choices undoubtedly play a pivotal role in weight management and overall well-being, it’s equally important to maintain a moderately active lifestyle to effectively burn fat and sustain your health.

 The 40% Rule